-Takeover defenses are used to investigate various corporate outcomes because they are easily observable and plausibly affect managerial incentives.
-State takeover laws are especially popular among researchers because laws impose seemingly exogenous takeover protections without any overt action by the firm's managers.
+State antitakeover laws form the basis of a popular identification strategy because these laws impose plausibly exogenous takeover protections without any overt action by the firm's managers.
 Karpoff and Wittry (2018, Table A1) cite 81 papers that use state antitakeover laws to investigate a wide variety of outcomes.
-These outcomes include leverage (Garvey and Hanka 1999), employee wages and plant productivity (Bertrand and Mullainathan, 1999, 2003), payouts (John et al., 2015; Bhattacharya et al., 2016), firm risk (Gormley and Matsa, 2016; Bhargava et al., 2017), corporate social responsibility (Flammer, 2018), firms' information environments (Armstrong et al, 2012), and stock market liquidity (Pasquariello, 2022), to name but a few.
+These outcomes include leverage (Garvey and Hanka 1999), employee wages and plant productivity (Bertrand and Mullainathan, 1999, 2003), payouts (John, Knyazeva, and Kyyazeva., 2015;

+Bhattacharya, Li, and Rhee, 2016), firm risk (Gormley and Matsa, 2016; Bhargava, Faircloth, and Zeng, 2017), corporate social responsibility (Flammer, 2018), firms' information environments (Armstrong, Balakrishnan, and Cohen, 2012), and stock market liquidity (Pasquariello, 2022), to name but a few.

 Using state laws to identify exogenous variation in firms' takeover defenses, however, raises new challenges.
-Catan and Kahan (2016) make the most blistering critique of this literature, based on the view that all firms have costless and unambiguously effective shadow poison pills at their disposal.
-The implication of this view is that state antitakeover laws do not offer any incremental takeover protection, to any firms.
+Catan and Kahan (2016) make the most blistering critique of this literature, based on the view that all firms have costless and unambiguously effective shadow poison pills at their disposal.20 The implication of this view is that state antitakeover laws do not offer any incremental takeover protection, to any firms.
 Any empirical correlation between a firm's coverage by a state antitakeover law and a change in firm outcomes must therefore be spurious, and inferences derived from antitakeover laws are specious.